 1997 The Auditorium Theatre celebrates the 30th Anniversary of the Auditorium’s grand reopening.
 The Auditorium continues its mission to present international, cultural and local community programming and its commitment to the restoration and preservation of the National Landmark Theatre.

-1998 The Joffrey Ballet begins their “In Residence” at the Auditorium.
+1998 The Joffrey Ballet begins its residency.

 2001 The Auditorium begins the first phase of its major restoration project, which includes paint analysis throughout the theatre, restoring the proscenium, seating area, and remarkable ceiling arches of the theatre to the original colors and finishes.